seud0nym/tch-gui-unhide/utilities/README.md

     - Disables DumaOS and enables reboot on core dump, then stops the DumaOS service.

 If you enable DumaOS *after* running the `tch-gui-unhide` script, you will need to re-run `tch-gui-unhide` to enable the button to access DumaOS.
 Similarly, if you disable DumaOS, you will need to re-run `tch-gui-unhide` to remove the button.

+## reboot-on-coredump
+Enables or disables reboot on core dump.
+If you have a process that is continually crashing and core dumping, use this script to disable reboot on coredump.

+This script supports 1 parameter: `-on` or `-off`
+- -on
+    - Enables DumaOS and disables reboot on core dump, then starts the DumaOS service.
+- -off
+    - Disables DumaOS and enables reboot on core dump, then stops the DumaOS service.

 ## reset-to-factory-defaults-with-root
 It does what it says.
 It is a copy of the commands from https://hack-technicolor.readthedocs.io/en/stable/Upgrade/#preserving-root-access (without the backup - you need to do that manually and move it off the device), with a confirmation prompt and immediate reboot.